-Agrasar envisions a nurturing and empathetic society that is free from all forms of violence and ensures growth and well-being of every child.
-Our mission is to promote rights of the child from disadvantaged backgrounds by eliminating corporal punishment and enhancing social security of the whole family.
+Agrasar envisions a nurturing and empathetic society that is free from all forms of violence and ensures growth, well-being and social security of interstate migrant workers and their children.

 Enhancing Social Security